Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 8800 GT 512MB should be 350% faster than the Radeon HD 5450 in general, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce 8800 GT 512MB should in theory be quite a bit faster than the Radeon HD 5450 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison